 Permits for those who require accessible parking spaces

-Printer Friendly Disabled Permits Information (PDF Format, 21k)
+Printer Friendly ADA Accessible Permits Information (PDF Format, 21k)

 Plug-in Note: Download Adobe Reader for free to view PDF documents.

-The University of Kentucky provides accessible parking spaces specifically designated for use by those who are mobility-impaired or who meet the criteria set forth in KRS 186.042.
-These spaces are clearly marked with the universal symbol for disabled areas (Figure 1).
-Disabled UK students and employees wishing to park on campus must apply for a UK Disability Permit.
+The University of Kentucky provides American with Disabilities Act (ADA) accessible parking spaces specifically designated for use by those who are mobility-impaired or who meet the criteria set forth in KRS 186.042.
+These spaces are clearly marked with the universal symbol for ADA accessible areas (Figure 1).
+UK students and employees with disabilities wishing to park on campus must apply for a UK ADA Accessible Permit.
 The state permit or plate alone will NOT satisfy this requirement.